genaforvena/tikziod-thinking/README.md

 # Interactive HTML Intersecting Texts Visualizer with Word Counters and Hover Effects

 This script generates an interactive HTML visualization of intersecting texts, featuring word counters, hover effects, and dynamic highlighting.
-It now supports both text and PDF files as input.
+It supports both text and PDF files as input.

 ## Basic Usage